-In 2022, SROs resolved over 50% of complaints received in less than one week, and a total of 92% within the first month.
-The rest of the complaints were mostly solved within the subsequent month (5%) and up to 7% taking additional time to be resolved.
+In 2023, SROs resolved over 50% of complaints received in less than one week, and a total of 96% within the first month.
+The rest of the complaints were mostly solved within the subsequent month (4%).

-Graph 4: Speed of complaint resolution across Europe in 2022 and 2021 (European total average)
+Graph 4: Speed of complaint resolution across Europe in 2022 and 2023 (European total average)